-EAST COAST SHOOTING CLUB - RULES AND SAFETY STATEMENT GENERAL RANGE RULES
+GENERAL RANGE RULES

-- a.
-Know and obey all range commands. - b.
-Know where others are at all times. - c.
-Shoot only at authorised targets and at authorised times. - d.
+b.
+Know where others are at all times.

+c.
+Shoot only at authorised targets and at authorised times.

+d.
 At all times when shooting is to take place a Range Safety Officer must be designated and be present and be recorded in the RO Register.
 He must wear a yellow waistcoat to identify himself as the Range Safety Officer.
 This is always mandatory on all ranges.
-Only club designated RSOs should act as Range Safety Officers. - e.
+Only club designated RSOs should act as Range Safety Officers.

+e.
 When moving down range on the rifle or pistol range to change targets all members must wear a blaze orange waistcoat, this is mandatory requirement.
-Do not wear a yellow vest unless you are the designated Range Safety Officer. - f.
+Do not wear a yellow vest unless you are the designated Range Safety Officer.

+f.
 Unload, open the action, remove the magazine and safely store all firearms during a ceasefire.
-Rifle range requires all rifles to be racked during ceasefire, pistols to be boxed and shotguns placed on racks provided at each stand. - g.
+Rifle range requires all rifles to be racked during ceasefire, pistols to be boxed and shotguns placed on racks provided at each stand.

+g.
 Do NOT handle any firearm on the firing line while others are down range.
 On the pistol range it is a requirement to step back behind the yellow line during a ceasefire.
-Magazines may be charged during a ceasefire but all activity must be conducted behind the yellow line. - h.
+Magazines may be charged during a ceasefire but all activity must be conducted behind the yellow line.

+h.
 Always keep the muzzle pointed in a safe direction and NEVER allow the muzzle to point at any person or in any direction whereby an inadvertent discharge would allow the escape of a projectile into an outer area.
 While using the rifle or pistol ranges the only safe direction is towards the backstop.
-Rifle muzzles vertical upward during movement to and from firing line. - i.
-No solo shooting may take place on any range; the minimum number of shooters present on any range shall be two.
+Rifle muzzles vertical upward during movement to and from firing line.

+i.
+No solo shooting may take place on any range; the minimum number of persons permitted on an active range is two.

-EAST COAST SHOOTING CLUB - RULES AND SAFETY STATEMENT GUN HANDLING RULES - General
+GUN HANDLING RULES - General